numpy/numpy.org/content/en/contribute.md

 ### Graphic design

-We've barely begun to think of all the contributions a graphic designer can make on this site.
+We can barely begin to list the contributions a graphic designer can make on this site.
 Our docs are parched for illustration; our growing website craves images -- opportunities abound.

 ### Translating website content